A subelliptic Bourgain-Brezis inequality: Proof of Lemma : Outline

-Next, we define the auxiliary controlling functions $\omega_j$ and $\tomega_j$ as follows.
-Let $\sigma$ be a large positive integer to be chosen, and suppose from now on we have the ``smallness'' condition on $f$:
+To proceed further, let $\sigma$ be a large positive integer to be chosen, which will depend only on $N$ but not on $K$ nor $f$.
+(In particular, $\sigma$ will depend only on $\delta$ but not $f$.)
+Suppose from now on $f$ satisfies an additional ``smallness'' condition: